We try to understand what motivates you to do the job, and your general attitude to teaching, with this question.

 I believe that children need good role models and leaders, in order to create healthy attitudes, opinions and formulas of thinking.
 Many children come from divorced or incomplete families, and it is not easy for them to find their place in life, their leading figures.
 They struggle to live well.
 I want to help them to find their place, and teach them all they need to know to make right decisions.
 I consider this my mission, and that’s why I decided to pursue teaching career.
 I can’t imagine doing anything else for living.

 I really love being around children.
 What is more, I can teach well, and I really enjoy doing this job, as far as my experience goes.
 One should have a job they love.
 That’s why I decided for elementary teaching.

-I always liked to listen to the others and to teach.
-I was an excellent student and I used to help fellow pupils with their homework.
-I actually gave some math lessons, not only at the college.
-So I know what it means to teach and I feel I have something to give to students.
-On the top of that I believe in a great importance of helping the young generation to find their place in life and be proud to take part on this mission.
+I always liked to listen to the others, and to teach them.
+I was an excellent student and I helped fellow pupils with their homework.
+I actually gave tutorage classes in math, also to people outside of the college.
+So I know what it means to teach, and I feel I have something to give to the students, and to my future employer.

 - Why do you want to teach at our institution and not somewhere else?